-1 Number and e xtent of i rille · None HUIIIDEI allu C ALGIIL OI HIIIO.
-INDITE.

-- 2. Presence of water flow patterns: Some water flow patterns are normal for this site due to landscape position and slopes. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals or terracettes would have been very uncommon for this site.
+- 1. Number and extent of rills: None. - 2.
+Presence of water flow patterns: Uncommon. - 3.
+Number and height of erosional pedestals or terracettes: Should not occur under reference conditions.

-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Less than 20 percent bare ground randomly distributed throughout.
-5. Number of gullies and erosion associated with gullies: None.
-6. Extent of wind scoured, blowouts and/or depositional areas: None.
-7. Amount of litter movement (describe size and distance expected to travel): Small to medium-sized litter may move short distances during intense storms.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil surface is resistant to erosion.
-Soil stability class range is expected to be 4 to 6.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface structure is 10 to 60 inches thick with colors ranging from black to dark grayish brown with subangular blocky structure.
-SOM is 1 to 6 percent.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: This true tallgrass prairie site with a combination of forbs, bunchgrasses and rhizomatous grasses which provides for optimum infiltration and little runoff under normal rainfall events.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No evidence of compaction.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Warm-season tallgrasses Sub-dominant: Warm-season midgrasses Other: Warm-season forbs Warm-season annual grasses Annual forbs Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Little apparent mortality or decadence for any functional groups.
-4. Average percent litter cover (%) and depth (in): 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 3,000 pounds per acre for below average moisture years to 8,000 pounds per acre for above average moisture years.
-16. Potential invasive (including noxious) species (native and non-native).
-List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
-Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invasive species include Chinese tallow, huisache, mesquite, introduced bluestem, common bermudagrass, bahiagrass and Macartney rose.
-17. Perennial plant reproductive capability: All perennial plants should be capable of reproducing, except during prolonged drought conditions, heavy natural herbivory or intense wildfires.
+- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Less than 20 percent bare ground randomly distributed throughout. - 5.
+Number of gullies and erosion associated with gullies: None. - 6.
+Extent of wind scoured, blowouts and/or depositional areas: None. - 7.
+Amount of litter movement (describe size and distance expected to travel): Small to medium-sized litter may move short distances during intense storms. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil surface is resistant to erosion.
+Soil stability class range is expected to be 4 to 6. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The soil surface structure is 14 to 35 inches thick with colors from light brownish gray to grayish brown and a weak fine subangular blocky structure.
+SOM is less than 2 percent. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: This true tallgrass prairie site with adequate litter and little bare ground provides for maximum infiltration and little runoff under normal rainfall events. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction in A horizon.
+The clay layer at about 30 inches causes a perched water table during the winter months.

+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

+Dominant: Warm-season tallgrasses

+Sub-dominant: Warm-season midgrasses Forbs